Already hooked on Web 2.0, enterprise workers recognize the benefits of professional social networking and other

 For everyone else, however, the value is less clear.

 The key would be building platforms and processes that are focused on the business value and benefits that social software can bring, Alvarez said.
+This has been tricky because unified communications vendors, which today are helping to guide enterprise communication strategies, have been slow to adopt and integrate the technology fully.

 "They don't think it's going away; they just don't know what to do with it," she said.
 "Meanwhile, the Web 2.0 vendors are wondering, 'Why haven't they come to us?'"